2021 Laurentian University financial crisis: Indigenous communities

 The crisis provoked serious concerns about the future of Indigenous education and research in northern Ontario.
 The Indigenous Studies program taught at the University of Sudbury was the second oldest in Canada when it was shut down in 2021.

 The Laurentian University Native Education Council stated that it had been excluded from discussions surrounding the future of the university, with former chair Roxane Manitowabi stating that "Indigenous Studies needs to continue in our community and students deserve to be educated in the north."

 Some commentators accused the university of breaking national commitments to reconciliation with Indigenous peoples, notably the Truth and Reconciliation Commission of Canada's call for adequate funding for Indigenous education.

 Other commentators accused the university of misleading Indigenous communities over the future status of language revitalisation programs.
 The University of Sudbury reached an agreement to provide six Indigenous Studies courses over the summer for students who needed the credits to graduate, but Laurentian was criticized when the course teaching positions were not offered to the University of Sudbury professors who had been scheduled to teach them.
 The spring session courses were eventually taught by Trent University faculty and former faculty members of the University of Sudbury.

 In October, the University of Sudbury and Kenjgewin Teg, an Indigenous education institute located on Manitoulin Island, announced the transfer of the intellectual property of some of the university's online courses in Indigenous studies to the institute.
-Kenjgewin Ted also indicated it intended to develop Indigenous Studies programming as well as open a University of Sudbury campus.
+Kenjgewin Teg also indicated it intended to develop Indigenous Studies programming as well as open a University of Sudbury campus.